 - Therapy involving young children (under 16 years old)

-If you have any of these issues, or these areas arise in treatment, I will refer you to therapists who specialize in these areas.
+If you have any of these issues, or these issues, or other issues out of my scope of practice arise in treatment, I will refer you to therapists who specialize in these areas.

 What is telehealth and video sessions?

 While my preference is to see you in person, I understand that certain factors might impede one’s ability to come in (whether is is illness, fatigue, traffic, etc).
 If a video session is preferable, and you would prefer not to cancel/late cancel, let me know at your earliest convenience and I will provide instructions on how to do so.